koudyk/narps_meta/README.md

 # narps_meta
 Meta-analysis of the group-level statistical maps from the analysis teams involved in the NARPS project.
-This project is for a cours in Neuroimaging Data Science at McGill University (NEUR608, taught by Drs.
+This project is for a graduate course in Neuroimaging Data Science at McGill University (NEUR608, taught by Drs.
 Boris Bernhardt and Bratislav Misic)

 To re-run these analyses, (*note that this won't work until the data is released publically.*)
 1. Get this repository: `$ git clone https://github.com/koudyk/narps_meta.git`